claudioantonio/chess-dapp-verifier/README.md

 # chess-dapp-verifier
-backend to verify a match result
+Backend to verify a match result.
+It is part of a solution that experiments an approach to scale Cartesi DApps.